Leinster Senior League Senior Division

 The Leinster Senior League Senior Division is the top division of the Leinster Senior League.
-It is organized by the Leinster Football Association.
-Together with the Munster Senior League Senior Premier Division and the Ulster Senior League Senior Division, it forms the third level of the Republic of Ireland football league system.
+Also referred to as Senior Sunday the division is organised by the Leinster Football Association.
+Together with the Munster Senior League Senior Premier Division, it forms the third level of the Republic of Ireland football league system.
 Formed in 1896, it is the oldest association football league in what is now the Republic of Ireland.
 Shelbourne have won the most titles.
 However, in more recent seasons Crumlin United, Cherry Orchard, Wayside Celtic and Bangor Celtic have been the divisions strongest teams.
 In 2014–15 Bluebell United were Leinster Senior League champions, 27 years after winning their previous title.

-Clubs from this division play in the Leinster Senior Cup, the FAI Cup, the FAI Intermediate Cup and the FAI Junior Cup.
+Clubs from this division play in the Leinster Senior Cup, the FAI Cup and the FAI Intermediate Cup.
 In recent seasons the winners of the Senior Division have also been invited to play in the League of Ireland Cup.

 From 1896–97 until 1964–65, the league was the de facto second-level league in what is now the Republic of Ireland.
 Initially the Irish Football League was the top level.
 Then for one season, 1920–21, the Leinster Senior League was briefly the top-level league.
 However, this status was short-lived and ended with the establishment of the League of Ireland in 1921–22.
 The Leinster Senior League remained a second-level league until 1964–65, when it was effectively replaced by the League of Ireland B Division.
 With the establishment of the A Championship in 2008, it became a fourth-level league.
 However, since the demise of the A Championship in 2011, it has reverted to third-level status.

-2022–23 teams
+2024–25 teams

 Promotion and relegation

 A promotion and relegation system operates within the Leinster Senior League structure itself.
 However, there is no formal promotion and relegation relationship with the League of Ireland.
 Teams can only be "promoted" by sending an application to the FAI.
 In the past successful and prominent members of the Leinster Senior League have regularly been invited and/or elected to join the League of Ireland.
 Current League of Ireland clubs Bohemians, Shelbourne, Shamrock Rovers, Sligo Rovers, St Patrick's Athletic and Bray Wanderers are all former Leinster Senior League champions.
 While Bohemians and Shelbourne were founding members of the League of Ireland, Shamrock Rovers, Sligo Rovers and St Patrick's Athletic were all effectively "promoted" to the League of Ireland after winning the Leinster Senior League Senior Division title.
 Incidentally both Rovers and St Pats won successive Leinster Senior League and League of Ireland titles in 1921-22 and 1922-23 and 1950–51 and 1951–52 respectively.